TempEst2¶

 TempEst 2/SCHEMA is “TEMPerature ESTimation, version 2, using Seasonal Conditions Historical Estimation with Modeled daily Anomaly”.
 It estimates stream water temperature at a point, for streams of any size, using a data-driven model based on satellite remote sensing data.

-This repository contains the model source code (model.R
+contains the model source code (model.R), Google Earth Engine data

 In addition, the HydroShare data (see below) includes knitted output of